Related articles

 Webpacker

-Webpacker is a gem that nicely includes Webpack in your Rails application.
-It comes with some initial (and sufficient to begin with) configuration files so that you can start by writing actual code without worrying about configuration.
+Webpacker is a gem that makes it easy to include Webpack in your Rails application.
+It comes with a few initial configuration files (and enough to get started) so you can start writing real code without worrying about configuration.

-• app/javascript/packs/ shall contain your Javascript packs (for instance: application.js)
+• app/javascript/packs/ must contain your Javascript packs (for example: application.js)

-I’ll give a very clear example of how all of this works at the end of this article, I just need to talk a bit about Sprockets first.
+I'll give a very clear example of how all of this works at the end of this article, but first I need to talk a bit about Sprockets.

-Note: another default configuration is extract_css: false (config/webpacker.yml), which means that although Webpack knows how to serve CSS packs with stylesheet_pack_tag, you tell it not to.
-This article is focused on Javascript so I'm not going to say more about this, just keep in mind that it is turned off by default so you won't waste time debugging what is default behavior, not a bug.
+Note: another default configuration is extract_css: false (config/webpacker.yml), which means that, although Webpack knows how to serve CSS packages with stylesheet_pack_tag, you ask him not to do it.
+This article is all about Javascript, so I'm not going to say more about it, but keep in mind that this option is disabled by default, so you don't have to waste time debugging what's a default behavior, not a bug.

-Yet another note: when you run rails assets:precompile, you might think that Rails will only precompile what’s in app/assets/.
-Rails will actually precompile both Webpack app/javascript/ assets and Sprockets app/assets/ assets.
+Yet another note: when you run rails assets:precompile, you might think that Rails will only pre-compile what's in the file app/assets/.
+In fact, Rails will pre-compile both Webpack assets app/javascript/ And those of Sprockets app/assets/.

 Sprockets 4

-Like Webpack, Sprockets is an asset pipeline, which means it takes assets files as input (Javascript, CSS, images, etc.) and processes them to produce an output in the desired format.
+Like Webpack, Sprockets is an asset pipeline, which means it takes asset files as input (Javascript, CSS, images, etc.) and processes them to produce output in the desired format.

 With Sprockets you:

-• used to list available assets in config.assets.precompile (Sprockets 3, Rails 5)
+• used to list the assets available in config.assets.precompile (Sprockets 3, Rails 5)

-• have now to do that in a manifest file app/assets/config/manifest.js (Sprockets 4, Rails 6)
+• Now you have to do it in a manifest file app/assets/config/manifest.js (Sprockets 4, Rails 6)

-If you want to include an asset from the Sprockets pipeline, you would:
+If you want to include an asset from the Sprockets pipeline, you'll need to:

 • Include it in your view using stylesheet_link_tag (<%= stylesheet_link_tag 'my_makeup' %>)

-Do not try to use Webpack as you would use Sprockets!
+Don't try to use Webpack like you would with Sprockets!

-It is essential that you understand the following if you don’t want to waste countless hours rowing against the current.
-Ideally you should spend some time learning ES6 but meanwhile I can at least say this:
+Understanding the following is essential if you don't want to waste countless hours rowing against the tide.
+Ideally, you should spend some time learning ES6, but in the meantime, I can at least say this:

-Webpack is different than Sprockets in the sense that it compiles modules.
+Webpack is different from Sprockets in that it compiles modules.

 ES6 modules to be precise (in the case of Rails 6 with a default configuration).
-What does that imply?
-Well, it implies that everything you declare in a module is kind of namespaced because it is not meant to be accessible from the global scope but rather imported then used.
+What does that mean?
+Well, that implies that everything you declare in a module is in a way namespaces because it's not meant to be accessible from the global scope, but rather imported and then used.
 Let me give you an example.

 You can do the following with Sprockets: